Rovas payment processor

 description string required Product description shown on the Rovas order form.
 Same practical length guidance as name.

-price_eur integer optional Price in whole euros.
-Example: 2 = €2.
+price_eur integer optional Price in euro cents.
+Example: 200 = €2.00.
 Overrides the project default.

 email string optional Buyer's email address.
 Pre-populates the Rovas order form.